 Significant elements of Pentecost can be distilled by comparing and contrasting Pentecost of the Old with Pentecost of the New Testament.
 A study like this is very humbling because, just as I believe that I have seen improvements on what I was taught, it means that others have been doing the same and someone else will improve on what I am saying.
-To me it seems blatantly obvious that the Holy Spirit was not first made available at Pentecost but is was SHED ABROAD at Pentecost.
+To me it seems blatantly obvious that the Holy Spirit was not first made available at Pentecost but it was SHED ABROAD at Pentecost.
 That is what Paul was explaining to the gentile Romans (Romans 5:5).
 Before that it was confined to a select group.
-Read on to understand why I am so convinced.
+Once you have a good understanding of the subject of Baptism then read on to understand why I am so convinced.
 You can also check for why this is an important part of the Pattern for life given by God.

 It might also be useful to consider a summary of the subjects presented in articles on the subject of Pentecost: